Carbet Falls: Spectacular waterfalls in Basse-Terre Island

-The first cascade is 115 metres (377 feet) tall and is the highest.
-Situated in Guadeloupe National Park in Capesterre-Belle-Eau Township, the touch of originality is in the red-orangey coloured stones due to the waterfall.
-Visitors reach the cascade by a long, steep trail at an elevation of 900 metres (3000 feet).
+The first cascade which is the highest is 115 metres (377 feet) tall.
+Situated in Capesterre-Belle-Eau Township, the touch of originality is in the red-orangey coloured stones due to the waterfall.
+Visitors can reach the cascade by a long, steep trail at an elevation of 900 metres (3000 feet).
 The source of the Carbet River is located another 2 km (1.2 miles) upstream from the first cascade, at an elevation of 1300 metres (4300 feet).
-To access the cascade it will take you around 3-4 hours to go there and back from the parking and the small welcome desk.
-The trail leading to the cascade is averagely difficult but it’s worth it.
+To access the cascade, it will take you around 3 to 4 hours to go and come back to the car park and reception area.
+The trail leading to the cascade is averagely difficult but it’s worth a try.

-The third cascade is the lowest with 20 metres (66 feet) tall and has the greatest water volume of any waterfall in Guadeloupe.
+The third cascade which is the lowest is 20 metres (66 feet) tall and has the greatest water volume of any waterfall in Guadeloupe Archipelago.
 The cascade plunges down into a magnificent circular basin where swimming is allowed.
-You will need between 4-5 hours to get the fall by foot as it is the only way.
-This part of the Guadeloupe National Park has a reputation for being especially challenging and usually, experienced hikers are those who have the courage to go there.
+You will need between 4 to 5 hours walk to reach the fall as it is the only way.
+This part of the Guadeloupe National Park has a reputation for being quite challenging.
+Usually, experienced hikers are the ones who have the courage to get there.

 Carbet Falls is a suitable spot for Guadeloupe hiking.
-Besides, it offers the opportunity to discover a different side of Guadeloupe Archipelago: national parks.
+Besides, it offers the opportunity to discover a different side of Guadeloupe Archipelago with the National Park.
 When visiting Basse-Terre Island, don’t miss the beautiful scenery, vegetation and waterfalls of Carbet Falls.